Cantera/cantera/CONTRIBUTING.md

 * The primary API for accessing Cantera is the `Application` class, which handles required static initialization of the library.
 When exposing a new wrapper for CLib functionality, do not expose a public constructor.
-Rather, mark the constructor `internal` and wrap it in an appopriate factory method in the `Application` class (`public static CreateFoo(string filename) { ... }`).
+Rather, mark the constructor `internal` and wrap it in an appropriate factory method in the `Application` class (`public static CreateFoo(string filename) { ... }`).